-Just as you can control and improve your general physical health with good habits, so too can you improve the health of your brain-boosting your memory and mental agility, as well as reducing your risk of developing Alzheimer's Disease or other dementias.
+ust as you can control and improve your general physical health with good habits, so too can you improve the health of your brain-boosting your memory and mental agility, as well as reducing your risk of developing Alzheimer's disease or other dementias.

-Although research is finding links between genes and one's risk of Alzheimer's Disease, the exact cause is more likely a combination of genetics and other factors.
+Although research is finding links between genes and one's risk of Alzheimer's disease, the exact cause is more likely a combination of genetics and other factors.
 Practicing good brain health at any age can help stave off the disease, as well as build up your cognitive reserve.
 Cognitive reserve is a term describing the brain's resilience toward damage.

-The good news is that our brains are able to continue forming new neural connections throughout our life cycle.
-(This is called neuroplasticity.)
+The good news is that our brains are able to continue forming new neural connections throughout our life cycle, called neuroplasticity.
 In other words, no matter what your age, your brain health can improve as the internal structure of its neurons changes and as the number of synapses between neurons increases.
-Both of these phenomena can be triggered by changes in our behavior, environment, and learning.

-You can boost your brain health by focusing on healthy habits in six areas: heart health, nutrition, physical activity, social engagement, cognitive engagement, and stress management.
+You can boost your brain health by focusing on healthy habits in six